openhoat/wsem/README.md

 ## What's wsem?

-  Web Socket Event Manager is a simple module to manage events between web socket clients.
+  Web Socket Event Manager is a simple module to manage events between web socket clients with nodejs.

   Its goal is to make web sockets apps clients synchronization easier.